riselabs-at/gbdi/src/content/about/index.md

 and inform effective decarbonization actions.
 By empowering decision-makers in industry and policy, the initiative will drive decarbonization action for buildings considering a whole life-cycle approach.
 The initiative is implemented under the umbrella of GLOBE - The Global Consensus on Sustainability in the Built Environment.
-GLOBE is particularly well placed to lead a global effort due to their extensive network of 5000+ experts across 150+ nation states.
+GLOBE is particularly well-placed to lead a global effort due to their extensive network of 5000+ experts across 150+ nation states.
 With this initiative, GLOBE aims to establish a common data protocol for quantifying resource use and embodied carbon emissions in building structures for global benchmarking and effective reduction.